willweste/willweste/README.md

 ### What I currently Do

-- 🔭 I’m currently working at CTPI and developing a LMS called Professional Steps.
+- 🔭 I’m currently working at Chameleon Technology Partners and will be interning at Booz Allen Hamilton as a SWE this Summer.

+### Things I Have Worked On

-- 📲 Created and improving a patent pending software solution that prevents drunk driving.
+- Worked on improving a patent pending software solution that prevents drunk driving.
-- 🔋 As the founder of Weste Solutions, a freelance software company, I specialize in delivering tailored digital solutions that enhance businesses' online presence and improve user engagement.
+- Created a facial biometric authentation system utilizing AWS Services and JWT.
+- Developed an IoT Security System with real time notifications and facial recognition.

+### -----------------------
 - 🤔 I’m looking to work on new groundbreaking technologies.
 - 📫 How to reach me: willweste74@gmail.com.